EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Comparative Analysis of EEG-FMs

 \textbf{Neural tokenizers}: Some models, such as LaBraM, NeuroLM, and EEGFormer, integrated separate tokenizers to transform the input signals into discrete tokens or codes.
-These EEG-FMs adapted a VQ-VAE\cite{van2017neural}-like architecture to train a neural tokenizer, which mapped input patches into a fixed set of discrete embeddings called the \textit{codebook}.
-During tokenizer training, latent codes are mapped to nearest neighbor embeddings from the codebook to reconstruct some known feature of the input, such as power amplitudes and phase in LaBraM and temporal and spectral reconstruction in NeuroLM.
-All of these models utilized neural codebooks in the context of reconstructing raw time series inputs using a transformer-like architecture.
-While NeuroLM and EEGFormer utilized codebook embeddings to map the encoder outputs to discrete codes prior to decoding, LaBraM utilized pretrained codebook embeddings of input signal patches as targets during model pretraining.
+These EEG-FMs adapted a VQ-VAE~\cite{van2017neural}-like architecture to train a neural tokenizer, which mapped input patches into a fixed set of discrete embeddings called the \textit{codebook}.
+During tokenizer training, latent features are mapped to nearest-neighbor embeddings from the codebook to reconstruct known features of the input, such as power and phase in LaBraM, and temporal and spectral features in NeuroLM.
+The models used neural codebooks to reconstruct raw time-series inputs using a transformer-like architecture.
+While NeuroLM and EEGFormer used codebook embeddings to map encoder outputs to discrete codes prior to decoding, LaBraM used codebook embeddings of masked input patches as targets during model pretraining.